sellep/terrap/README.md

  ## Daemon
  There are several ways to start the terra daemon.
  ###### Synchronous
  It is recommended to use the asynchronous approach.
- `sudo terra schedule` will print logs to the current terminal
+But `sudo terra schedule` will print logs to the current terminal
  `sudo terra schedule logfile` will print logs to the terra log file (/var/log/terra)
+ `sudo terra schedule pidfile`
+  * `pidfile` will use and lock /var/run/terra.pid.
+This allows to reload the configuration from the outside.
  ###### Asynchronous
  `sudo terra daemon` will fork and exec `terra schedule logfile pidfile`
  ###### OpenRC